Ramzi-Abidi/HTML-Parser/README.md

-# Web Scraper API with Node.js and Express
+# Web Scraper API with Node and Express

 REST api built using TS, Node/Express, and Cheerio.
 The API allows users to extract data from an HTML files based on CSS selectors provided via JSON.
 The scraper reads a local HTML file, processes it, and returns the scraped data as a JSON response.